The Official On-line Publication of the

 Inspired by a 1951 newspaper notice of a gathering, Sherrie, links biographies of 3rd generation families to the pioneers of Okemos.

 Additions, revisions and editing is ongoing.
 The latest were made June 4, 2019.

-Kay Bratzler (Riedel) will coordinate the Class of 1958 web page to publicize their class reunion plans.
-Please contact Kay if you have any questions about reunion plans and/or if you want to help with the events.
+Kay Bratzler (Riedel) will coordinate the Class of 1958 web page to recap their class reunion.
+Please contact Kay if you want to post anything about the class.